oliverroick/oliverroick.net/src/about.md

 I'm a geographer who writes code.
 Previously, I have built software to document and report on land rights, to support community and participatory mapping, and to analyse and visualise crowd-sourced geographic information.
 I now work at [Development Seed](https://developmentseed.org).

-I live and work in London, UK.
+I live and work in Melbourne, Australia.

 To keep updated with my work, follow me on [GitHub](https://github.com/oliverroick), where almost all of my code lives, or subscribe to this site with [Atom](/atom.xml) or [RSS](/rss.xml).